We would like to welcome our newest Darling Diapers Licensee

 Q. Where should I order supplies online?

 A.Any search engine will bring up a whole slew of links for you to check out if you search "diaper fabrics" or some such phrase.
 Before ordering, it's a good idea to track down some reviews or talk to other diaper-makers to check out their reputation.
-By far, most have stellar reputations and you needn't worry but it's worth the few extra minutes to check them out.

 Q. I'm still confused about how many layers and what kinds of fabrics to use.
 Could you be more specific about body and soaker layers?